ruplet/AI-for-Math-calendar-2026/README.md

 # AI-for-Math-calendar-2026
-Calendar of 2026 deadlines related to AI for Math.
-Includes deadlines for 2027 conferences.
-Includes some theoretical computer science conferences related to logic and proof theory (my personal interest).
+Calendar of 2026 deadlines related to AI for Math:
+- Includes deadlines for 2027 conferences
+- Includes some theoretical computer science conferences related to logic and proof theory (a personal interest of mine)

-Exact 2026 deadlines are listed as separate dated entries inside the relevant month so they are visible in the main calendar.
+I tried gathering important deadlines and dates from three areas:
+- formal verification
+- major AI conferences + AI conferences that might contain reasoning-related content
+- logic, proof theory and complexity theory - just a personal interest of mine

+Note that this is a lot of contents - might contain errors, so please verify manually for the conferences you care about!
+Notify me of any error and I'll correct.
+If you feel a conference should be included in this list and isn't, let me know - I will likely add it ;)

-_Last verified: 2026-03-23_
+_Last checked: 2026-03-23_

 ### January 2026
 - **Deadline:** ACL 2026 ARR submission (`2026-01-05`; related event: ACL 2026, `2026-07-02` to `2026-07-07`)